jbaraga/BasicGames/README.md

 ### BasicGames target

-The complete launcher app, which launches each game in separate window in SwiftTerm.
+The GUI launcher macOS app, which launches each game in separate window in SwiftTerm.
 Contains additional goodies, including ability to view the original Basic code for each game (which is unlocked as an Easter Egg after successful game play).

 ### play target